i-doit/scripts/README.md

 *   Configure MariaDB DBMS
 *   Download and install the latest version of i-doit pro or open
 *   Deploy cron jobs and an easy-to-use CLI tool for your i-doit instance
+*   Deploy scripts to backup and restore your i-doit instance

 All steps are based on information provided by the [i-doit knowledge base](https://kb.i-doit.com/display/en/).